 |Number of People||Rate Per Day|

 Whilst climbing Ledge Route your team will be attached to one rope.
 In Summer this might mean some sections the rope will be used and others without.
 This does not mean we aren’t looking after you!
 Your instructor will be advising and safeguarding your movement along the way.
 With this technique known as ‘spotting’, we can allow a higher ratio.
 In the winter, however; a max ratio of 3 participants to 1 of our instructors is necessary as we will be tied in throughout the ascent.
 The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.
 If you have a bigger team requiring an aditional mountain guide, get in touch.
 We believe we are very competitive on price.

 A guided ascent of Ledge Route

-As the day of your ascent of Ledge Route approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
-At which time you can agree to a suitable morning meet time and inform them of any kit requirements you have.
+As the day of your ascent approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
-Alternatively, you will meet your instructor at Torlundy.
+Alternatively, you will meet your guide at Torlundy.

 0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face car park or drive up a forestry track to a slightly higher car park.

 0900 – Once over the style the excellent path winds its way gradually towards the North Face of Ben Nevis with spectacular views in every direction.
 The first landmark up ahead is the CIC Hut, a small alpine-style lodge nestled beneath the cliffs.
-Here we can get water from a fresh water pipe that feeds the hut, if you are lucky your instructor might have a key and take you inside for a cup of tea!
+Here we can get water from a fresh water pipe that feeds the hut, if you are lucky your guide might have a key and take you inside for a cup of tea!